gomorpheus/morpheus-docs/operations/analytics.rst

 Overview

-The {morpheus} Analytics engine analyzes resource utilization and costs across clouds.
+The |morpheus| Analytics engine analyzes resource utilization and costs across clouds.
 This functionality helps users make decisions on where instances and workloads should be provisioned.

 Analytics Reports